bob-fornal/work-notes/Cloud/AWS/CSAA/IAM--Identity-and-Access-Management.md

 Strong passwords equal higher security for the account.

-* Set minimum password length
+* Set minimum password length.
-* Require specific character types
+* Require specific character types.
-* Allow all IAM Users to change their own passwords
+* Allow all IAM users to change their passwords.
-* Require users to change their passwords after some time (password expiration)
+* Require users to change their passwords after some time (password expiration).
-* Prevent password re-use
+* Prevent password re-use.

 ## Multifactor-Authentication (MFA)